google/earthengine-community/tutorials/beginners-cookbook/index.md

 print(bandSel1);
 ```

-**3.** We calculate the mean of all the images in the collection, clip it to the geometry of interest and scale it to convert it from Digital Number to degree Celsius.
+**3.** We calculate the mean of all the images in the collection, clip it to the geometry of interest and scale it to convert it from digital number to degree Celsius.
 ```javascript
 // Calculate mean of all images (pixel-by-pixel) in the collection. var mean = bandSel1.mean();